nilssonr/dotfiles/nvim/README.md

 ## EditorConfig

-This configuration respects `.editorconfig` via:
+This configuration respects `.editorconfig` via Neovim's built-in EditorConfig support.

-editorconfig/editorconfig-vim

 Global indentation settings are conservative defaults only.
 Per-project indentation is controlled by `.editorconfig`.